Sussycat/Public-Message-Board/README.md

 Overview:
 This is a message board implemented as a client-server application using pure unicast sockets.
 The Client program is written in Python while the server program is written in Java

-How to compile and run program:
+How to compile and run server program:
 - Client:
 Open the terminal with working directory be where client.py is located Type "python client.py" in command line to compile and run the client program